Smail-k/Design-patterns-Java-implementation/README.md

 # Design-patterns-Java-implementation
-implementations of most known design patterns inspired by james gosling book that contains great explanations of those concepts
+implementations of most known design patterns inspired by james gosling's book that contains great explanations of those concepts